sorenmacbeth/flambo/Tutorial.md

 Having constructed our dictionary we `f/cache` (or _persist_) the dataset in memory for future actions.

 Recall term-freqency is defined as a function of the document id and term, `tf(document, term)`.
-At this point we only have an RDD of *raw* term frequencies and since we need normalized term frequencies, we use the flambo inline anonymous function macro, `f/fn`, to define an anonymous Clojure function to normalize the frequencies and `map` our `doc-term-seq` RDD of `[doc-id term term-freq doc-terms-count]` tuples to an RDD of key/value, `[term [doc-id tf]]`, tuples.
+At this point we have an RDD of *raw* term frequencies, but we need normalized term frequencies.
+We use the flambo inline anonymous function macro, `f/fn`, to define an anonymous Clojure function to normalize the frequencies and `map` our `doc-term-seq` RDD of `[doc-id term term-freq doc-terms-count]` tuples to an RDD of key/value, `[term [doc-id tf]]`, tuples.
 This new tuple format of the term-frequency RDD will be later used to `join` the inverse-document-frequency RDD and compute the final tfidf weights.

 ```bash
 user=> (def tf-by-doc (-> doc-term-seq